cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-dallas.md

 For most users, staying in a supervised state won't be an issue.
 Users on software version 14.8.1 may be able to [jailbreak](get-started) and remove the supervised state.

-If you are on 15.1, or otherwise unable to jailbreak, it is possible to remove the supervised state by resetting your device and restoring a previously made backup.
+If you are unable to jailbreak, it is possible to remove the supervised state by resetting your device and restoring a previously made backup.
 This can be done by selecting "Erase All Content and Settings" in the Settings app, then restoring from a backup during setup from iCloud.

 ::: danger